yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

     * Use MySQL in SSL mode (with one way authentication or two way authentication).
 The certificates generated from MySQL Server must be located in `/etc/mysql/certs/`.
     * Database connection details.
 The default port is `3306` or you can specify a different one.
 The database user is the user you created for API Portal.
 See [Configure the database server](/docs/apim_installation/apiportal_install/install_software_configure_database/).
     * Install API Portal in a high availability cluster setup with database replication.
+    * Do you want to encrypt your database password (Password will be stored encrypted)(Y/N)?
+    * Enter passphrase (It will be used as encryption key for the database password).
     * Locations of `php.ini` and `apiportal.conf` configuration files.
     * Encrypt the Public API mode user password and store the encryption key in a specified directory.
 The directory is created along with a file.
 The last segment of the directory is the file name.
 For example: `/sample/directory/for/encryption/key` creates an empty file named "key" in the desired directory.
 You can also use a script to encrypt the password later.
 For more details, see [Encrypt the Public API user password (optional)](/docs/apim_installation/apiportal_install/upgrade_automatic/#encrypt-the-public-api-mode-user-password-optional).
     * Configure API Portal with SSL/TLS.
 For HTTPS, you can either provide a certificate and private key, or use a self-signed certificate.
 For more details, see [Configure API Portal to run with HTTP or HTTPS](#configure-api-portal-to-run-with-http-or-https).